CLSherrod/clsherrod.github.io/_posts/2010-10-05-i-am-my-first-client.md

 date: 2010-10-05
 published: true
 categories:
-- Essays
+  - Business & Entrepreneurship
 tags:
   - business
-permalink: "/i-am-my-first-client/"
+permalink: /i-am-my-first-client/
 ---
 You are your first client.
 If you don't prioritize yourself everyone else suffers.